Research and Education in Computational Science and Engineering: CSE: Driving Scientific and Engineering Progress

-CSE is unique in that it enables progress in virtually all other disciplines by providing windows of discovery when traditional means of research and development reach their limits.
-Many CSE problems can be characterized by a {\em pipeline} that includes mathematical modeling techniques (based on physical or other principles), simulation techniques (discretizations of equations, solution algorithms, data structures, software libraries and frameworks), and analysis techniques (data mining, data management, and visualization, as well as the analysis of error, sensitivity, stability, and uncertainty).
-In practice the CSE pipeline is a loop connected through multiple feedbacks, as illustrated in Figure~\ref{Fig:CSE-pipeline}.
+{\bf CSE cycle.} Many CSE problems can be characterized by a {\em cycle} that includes mathematical modeling techniques (based on physical or other principles), simulation techniques (such as discretizations of equations and scalable solvers), and analysis techniques (data mining, data management, and visualization, as well as the analysis of error, sensitivity, stability, and uncertainty)---all encapsulated in high-performance scientific software.
+The CSE cycle is more than a sequential pipeline since it is connected through multiple feedbacks, as illustrated in Figure~\ref{Fig:CSE-pipeline}.
 Models are revised and updated with new data.
 When they reach a sufficient level of predictive fidelity, they can be used for design and control, which are often posed formally as optimization problems.